 The AIC grant process is very competitive and not all projects that satisfy the guidelines can be funded.
-In 2020, between \$600,000 and \$700,000 in total is expected to be available for AIC grants, subject to appropriation.
-Grants will be provided to a number of small and medium projects (up to a maximum of \$150,000 each) that demonstrate a clear capacity to maximise impact by fostering ground-breaking collaborations that catalyse positive bilateral engagement.
+In 2021/22, between \$700,000 and \$800,000 is expected to be available for AIC grants, subject to appropriation.
+Grants will be provided to a small number of projects (up to a maximum of \$250,000 each) that demonstrate a clear capacity to maximise impact by fostering ground-breaking collaborations that catalyse positive bilateral engagement.